 You need to rewrite your site’s permalink.
 Go to ‘permalink’ from Settings and click on the ‘save’ button.

 Media Link Update

-Most people ends just right at the previous step.
+Most people end just right at the previous step.
 Consequentially, the images remain out of sight.
 In order to see those, you must update the image links.

-Go to cPanels’s phpMyAdmin to update your post’s media link and select the database you have just imported.
+Go to cPanel’s phpMyAdmin to update your post’s media link and select the database you have just imported.